tytydraco/yessleep/out/Mother_saw_the_devil_in_everything_especially_in_me_She_did_all_she_could_to_get_him_out.md

 “My child, do not give the devil a foothold,” she said while walking up the basement stairs.
 "Or I’ll take it from you.”
 Then she shut the door, leaving me in complete darkness.

 That night, I wept until I physically couldn’t cry anymore.
-The bitter cold and the sound of rats creeping around kept me up untill late.
+The bitter cold and the sound of rats creeping around kept me up until late.

 The next day, mother simply left me there as if I didn’t exist.
 No meals, no water, no attention.
 I was supposed to purify myself through fasting and self-reflection, to get rid of impure and evil thoughts.
 But it was on that day that impure and evil thoughts truly took root in my mind.